-In broad terms there are two different ways to breed mealworms.
+In broad terms there are two different ways to breed both yellow and giant mealworms.
 Below we give an overview of each one and then you can go to the relevent section to get specific details of the method and how it applies to the species you are breeding (ie yellow and super mealworms).

-We refer to the trays that houses the growing mealworms as the “grow out trays”.
+As the eggs are removed on a regular basis the subsequence worms will not be eaten by the beetles which gives this method greater production rates.
 This process is repeated on a regular basis (usually a week apart) to create schronised (same sized) batches of mealworms.

 Pros and Cons of Each Method